arturgomes/circus2csp/README.md

 * Oliveira M.V.M., Sampaio A.C.A., Conserva Filho M.S.
 (2014) Model-Checking Circus State-Rich Specifications.
 In: Albert E., Sekerinski E. (eds) Integrated Formal Methods.
 IFM 2014.
 Lecture Notes in Computer Science, vol 8739.
 Springer, Cham

 # CHANGELOG

+## 0.8.1.0 - July 2018

+Now we have the .c2c file where the user can direct the source folder (where the Circus specs are) and the destination (where the CSPm files should be created).

 ## 0.8.0.0 - April 2018